Stevens-Mark/Spotify-app/README.md

 - [x] Implmentation of the forward & backward navigation buttons not perfect.
 - [x] If the selected playing track appears in the same position (index in the track listing) in another album/playlist then it is green highlighted too (which should not be the case as it's in a different album/playlist).
 - [x] If an episode is currently playing "getMyCurrentPlayingTrack" does not return any track information (only that an episode is playing) so on page reload no track information is shown in the bottom left hand side corner.
 For a "normal" track it works.
 Spotify response issue??
+- [x] When a track has finished playing, the green highlight does not move.
 - [x] None of the issues below are "deal breakers" as it's unlikely that the user would just refresh the page suddenly.
 In Spotify if you refresh the page everything stops playing so these is not features implemented by Spotify anyway.
-- [x] Quickplay Banner loses "pause icon" state (although a track is playing) when a user refreshes/reloads the page (this occurs for an episode, likedsongs or an artist).
+- [x] Quickplay Banner loses "pause icon" state & track duration disappears from the player progress bar (although a track is playing) when a user refreshes/reloads the page (this occurs for an episode, likedsongs or an artist).
 This is because "getMyCurrentPlayingTrack" does not return the required info to set the trackid.
 It's to do with the way Spotify allows us to access/retrieve the likedsongs, episodes & top 10 artists tracks lists (which I have then put into an array of uris in order to be able to play them).
 Thus they are handled differently to album/playlists which return a "context".
 - [x] For a similar reason I couldn't implement the speaker highlight in the sidebar when the liked songs list is playing (like with the user playlists).
 - [x] On a Show page: If an episode has been selected & is playing, the green highlight, that indicates which track is playing, disappears if the user refreshes/reloads the page.
 - [x] There are probably some other issues that I haven't spotted as yet.